ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 52-Notes.md

 [26:21] - **Dodger**

 Yeah, well, there's no way to stop it the moment ZSA's go live.
-There is nothing to stop Ziff on Beeblebrox from announcing to the world pseudonymously that they are going to issue a stablecoin on the Zcash network and assuming that the swap will exist, beginning to issue tokens that they declare are worth one dollar and if you exchange one ZEC, you'll get 33-34 of these coins.
+There is nothing to stop Zaphod Beeblebrox from announcing to the world pseudonymously that they are going to issue a stablecoin on the Zcash network and assuming that the swap will exist, beginning to issue tokens that they declare are worth one dollar and if you exchange one ZEC, you'll get 33-34 of these coins.
 Then later on, if you want to sell them back, you'll get the corresponding amount of ZEC back.

 [27:19] - **Daira**